codeonlyjs/website/content/guide/routerBasics.md

 Next, we register "route handlers" with the router.
 A handler is an object that matches URLs to pages in your app.

-This example sets up a router handler for an `/about` page url.
+This example sets up a route handler for the URL `/about`.

 ```js
 import { router} from "./router.js"; /* This is the router object from above */